Central Coast Council area

 The Central Coast Council area local labour force have a lower proportion of people with high incomes ($1,750 or more per week) than New South Wales.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

 Income statistics in Central Coast Council area, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations, help to evaluate the economic opportunities and socio-economic status of Central Coast Council area.
 This also indicates what knowledge and skill levels industry can draw upon locally.

-Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by usual residence
+Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence

 |Local resident workers individual income|

 |Gross weekly individual income||Number||%||New South Wales%|

 |$150 - $299||5,710||4.1||3.8||3103|